Setting Healthy Boundaries

 Allowing those negative situations to live and thrive within your mind, unable to let them go, opens the door for them to happen again.

-I’ve found life revolves in cycles of learning.
+I’ve found life revolves around cycles of learning.
 We get more than one opportunity to learn a lesson.
 The packaging might be different, but if the end result is the same old trauma, it shows there may be more you need to learn.
+And being in the entrepreneurial world, there is always something new to learn.

 I know personally I have allowed certain circumstances to happen to me again and again.
 Painful, unsettling experiences that changed the way I viewed my own worth and value.
 I’ll admit I can be a slow learner, but I do learn.
 It took time, but I finally realized I was disrupting my own peace by not using my voice to protect myself.
 While others played a part, what happened to me only happened because I allowed it.

 I realize that is not the case for every situation.
-Sometime things are truly and completely outside of our control.
-Still, there are lessons that can be learned and new strength found in learning how to never allow that kind of hurt again.
+Sometimes things are truly and completely outside of our control.
+Still, there are lessons that can be learned and new strengths found in learning how to never allow that kind of hurt again.
 I wish it were easier to gain wisdom, but then, that’s life for you, painful sometimes.

 You are not responsible for “rescuing” people from their own choices.